kylerove/pediatricurologybook/_chapters/08-42_kidney-and-adrenal-malignacies.md

 While there are several well described syndromes associated with an increased chance of developing WT, this is seen in the minority of patients with WT.
 The *WT1* gene is critically involved with the development of WT.
 This is found on the short arm of chromosome 11 (11p13). *WT1* is a tumor suppressor gene that codes for a transcription factor that is linked to embryologic genitourinary development.
 Homozygous mutations of *WT1*, or nearby coding regions, very often results in the patient developing WT.

-Multiple genetic syndromes may predispose children to WT, as listed in table 1.{% cite saltzman2018a --file 08-42 %} Patients with predisposition syndromes and bilateral tumors typically present at earlier ages than those without.
+Multiple genetic syndromes may predispose children to WT, as listed in [Table 1](#table-1){:.table-link}.{% cite saltzman2018a --file 08-42 %} Patients with predisposition syndromes and bilateral tumors typically present at earlier ages than those without.
 Screening protocols are often used for these patients to attempt to diagnose tumors at an earlier stage, but whether these impact overall outcomes is unclear.
 In general, screening protocols involve an abdominal ultrasound every 3--6 months until age 7--10 years.{% cite saltzman2018a --file 08-42 %}

 **Table 4**{:#table-4}{:.table-number} WT Predisposition Syndromes{% cite saltzman2018a --file 08-42 %}